InsightDeepLearningGroup/draftkings/README.md

-# draftkings
+# Draftkings
-Use NFL points and salary data from Draftkings.com to draw teams.
+Use NFL points and salary data from draftkings.com to draw teams.